 The stories are mainly about Ghanaians but the subject matter has universal appeal and my aim is to create a conversation with readers.
 These stories have been featured in a number of local, community and international publications including the Graphic (Ghana), Huffington Post, and the Voice newspaper (UK).
 This writing has also been a content springboard for event discussions and blogging workshops.

 My academic background is in English Literature and Language, Journalism and International Communications and Development but my passion for developing content has allowed me to grow in other areas too.
-As a result, I have picked up skills in photography, video blogging, podcasting, copywriting and PR along the way.
+As a result, I have picked up skills in photography, video blogging, podcasting, copywriting, PR and public speaking along the way.

 My freelance portfolio includes supporting small to large businesses in growing their brands, content and social media presence.
 I have worked with a number of small and medium-sized businesses delivering on their copywriting and social media branding needs.